 Table 5.4 concerns international maritime transport.
 It contains data on the world merchant fleet by flag of registration and by type of ship by region and economy, highlighting the group of major open-registry countries.
 A ship owner who registers his or her vessel in an open-registry country does not need to have any connection with a country of registry.
 The number of open-registry countries has varied over the years.
-In order to better show their relevance, the group of "major openand international-registry countries" now includes a higher number of countries (10 in total) than the one described in the previous versions of the Handbook.
+The group in this table includes 10 countries.
 Table 5.4 contains consolidated time series from various issues of the UNCTAD Review of Maritime Transport.
-It reports on the worldwide evolution of shipping, ports and multimodal transport related to the major traffics of liquid bulk, dry bulk and containers.
+The Review reports on the worldwide evolution of shipping, ports and multimodal transport related to the major traffics of liquid bulk, dry bulk and containers.